ECC-BFMC/Documentation/source/data/embeddedplatform.rst

 **Actual Building**

 If you set correctly the environment variable, then the 'make' command is recognized in command prompt (terminal).
-Just open it in the father directory and then execute it (using more threads would help speed up the proccess).
+Just open it in the father directory and then execute it (using more threads would help speed up the process).

 .. image:: ../images/embeddedplatform/make-ing.PNG
     :align: center
-    :scale: 75%
+    :width: 90%

 This will update the BUILD directory in your project